NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 ### 1.1 What is read-mapping

-It is simply finding a/the matching locus/area of a read on a sequence.
-You could think of it at the location of where your read would hybridize to your genome if you could do this experiment
+Read mapping is aligning each of your reads to a/the matching locus on a longer sequence (assembly).
+You could think of it at the location of where your read would hybridize to your genome if you could do this experiment.

 Usually few mismatches are allowed (think about the consequences).
+A portion of the reads may map to several loci in your genome (ie. in repeated regions).

 Reads can be mapped as paired or single.
 If paired is used, then the matching regions are defined by the insert size and the length of each read